perfsonar/psconfig-web/MONITORING.md

 }
 ```

-You can configure your monitoring systems (Sensu, Nagious, etc..) to check for `status` and make sure it's set to 'ok'.
+You can configure your monitoring systems (Sensu, Nagios, etc..) to check for `status` and make sure it's set to 'ok'.

 For pwa-pub instances, you should run separate test at `http://<hostname>/pub/health` (not https://)